emanuelelongo/kata/cs/AddTwoNumbers/README.md

 # Add Two Numbers
 This work is by [LeetCode](https://leetcode.com/)

-Original content ca be found at https://leetcode.com/problems/add-two-numbers/description
+Original content can be found at https://leetcode.com/problems/add-two-numbers/description

 ### Description
 You are given two non-empty linked lists representing two non-negative integers.
 The digits are stored in reverse order and each of their nodes contain a single digit.
 Add the two numbers and return it as a linked list.